How to Write Attractive Rental Listing Descriptions (With Examples)

 tip

-Many professional photographers can also create 3D floor plans to offer potential tenants a true picture of what your property looks like.
-This can help attract potential tenants or save you time from showing the property to those the layout won’t work for.
+Many professional photographers can also create 3D floor plans to offer potential tenants a better picture of what your property looks like.
+This can help attract potential tenants or save you time from showing the property to those for whom the layout won’t work.

 5. List How to Apply and Contact Information

-At the end of your listing don’t forget to add information about how to apply, the application and background fee, and who to contact.
-You can even put a link to the application to make the tenant screening process as seamless as possible.
+At the end of your listing, remember to add information about how to apply, the application and background fee, and who to contact.
+You can even a link to the application to make the tenant screening process seamless.

 Minimum Requirements